 So, for the next few years, the A4V sensation “went viral” in a small sect of “Patriot” “Libertarian” and “Constitutionalist” sects of Ron Paul supporters, Alex Jones fans, and Old-School Constitutionalists.
 But it created it’s own breed and a much more niche sect of researchers for those desperate to save their homes from foreclosure or unable to pay back their debts from credit cards, etc. Many of those fighting the IRS without much success have turned to a non-combative “Acceptance” mindset and have seen successes where years of fighting with the agency and constitutional arguments seemed only to put their friends and allies in U.S. jails across the country.

 The financial collapse in 2008 created a huge spike in people trying to find a way to stop or delay foreclosure and save their homes.
-A new research community of those working with or without lawyers combined with those studying the popular and infamous “Jurisdictionary” course on how to prepare or defend your own lawsuit, all converged together on talkshoe.com and various other private membership websites, as well as in some supportive churches around the country.
+A new research community of those working with or without lawyers combined with those studying the popular and infamously powerful “Jurisdictionary” course on how to prepare or defend your own lawsuit, all converged together on talkshoe.com and various other private membership websites, as well as in some supportive churches around the country.
 Many of these people embraced some of the Accepted for Value method(s).

 Within a few short months of that talkshoe, everyone was asking “Have you heard of this A4V thing?”

 At least four posts have sprung up on DailyPaul.com, including this one titled “What is Accepted for Value? better find out!”, in December of 2008.

 The instructions on Doug’s talkshoe were quite simple: write “Accepted for Value Returned for Value Exempt From Levy, Deposit to the U.S. Treasury and Charge the Same to JOHN H DOE 123-45-6789 ADJUST THE BALANCE TO ZERO” or something to that effect.